Preparing for Orientation

 Update Preferred Name and Pronouns

-Official transcripts, exam credit, or other credits should be sent electronically as a secure PDF transcript to email@example.com or by postal mail to: Undergraduate Admissions, Chubb Hall 120, 1 Ohio University, Athens, OH 45701.
+Official transcripts, exam credits or other credits should be sent electronically as a secure PDF to email@example.com or by postal mail to: Undergraduate Admissions, Chubb Hall 120, 1 Ohio University Dr., Athens, OH 45701.

 Have additional questions about transfer credit?
 Check out the Undergraduate Admissions website for transferring your credit.

-In-Person Programs: We will have limited computers available during course registration at orientation.
-If you are able to bring your own laptop, iPad, or tablet with internet access, please do so for a quicker registration process.
-This does not need to be the technology you will have as a new student, so you do not need to worry about getting that at this time.
-If possible, consider borrowing technology from someone to bring with you.
-Given the format of the advising sessions, a smartphone is difficult to use for registration purposes.
-We recommend bringing different technology, if possible.
-Microsoft Teams will be used during our in-person programs, so we recommend downloading the Teams app for Windows or Mac on your computer before your BSO program as it has the most functionality.
+We will have limited computers available during course registration at orientation.
+If you can bring your own laptop or tablet with internet access, please do so for a quicker registration process.
+(Given the format of the advising sessions, a smartphone is difficult to use for registration purposes.)
+Microsoft Teams will be used during our in-person programs, so we strongly recommend downloading the Teams app for Windows or Mac on your computer/tablet before your BSO program.

-Virtual Programs: You will need a computer with an internet connection to participate in the virtual BSO program.
+You will need a computer with an internet connection to participate in the virtual BSO program.
 All of our virtual sessions will be facilitated through Microsoft Teams.
-We recommend downloading the Teams app for Windows or Mac on your computer before the BSO program as it has the most functionality.
-On the day of your BSO program, you will need to log in to Microsoft Teams with your OHIO ID and password, but please note that you may not be able to log in to Teams until the day before your BSO program.
-You can still download the software and encourage family members or guests joining you for BSO to download the software on their device as well.
+We strongly recommend downloading the Teams app for Windows or Mac on your computer before the BSO program.
+On the day of your BSO program, you’ll need to log in to Microsoft Teams with your OHIO ID and password, but please note that you may not be able to log in to Teams until the day before your BSO program.
+You can still download the software and encourage family members or guests joining you for BSO to download the software on their devices as well.